playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 ## Error Boundaries & `use`

-// TODO: Talk about how rendering itself is a side effect

-// TODO: Talk about how if a promise passed to `use` rejects, it will open an error boundary

 Something often missed is how updating the screen (called "rendering" in the context of React) is itself a form of a side effect.
-After all,
+After all, if all I/O is considered a "side effect", then surely the most predominant form of "output" (updating the screen) is a side effect!

+This is true!
+So true, in fact, that the same mechanism we used earlier (error boundary components) are able to be reused for data fetching errors.

+As we can see from this example, our `ErrorBoundary` component will catch all rejected promises passed to the `use` API:

 ```jsx
 class ErrorBoundary extends React.Component {